The Investor's Refi Playbook: The 'Slow BRRRR' & Scaling in a High-Rate World

 The Two-Per-Year Scaling Model

-Last piece: stack two BRRRR properties per year instead of four.
+Stack two BRRRR properties per year instead of four.
 Lower velocity, but sustainable.
 You're not burning through hard money and racing to refi before rates spike.
-You're not stretching DSCR to the breaking point.
-You're buying right, rehabbing right, renting right, and refi-ing when the numbers work — even if that's 15 months later.
+You're buying right, rehabbing right, renting right, and refi-ing when the numbers work.

-What does that look like in practice?
-Property one: close in January, rehab by March, rent by April, refi by June of year two.
-Property two: close in July, rehab by September, rent by October, refi by December of year two.
+In practice: property one closes in January, rehab by March, rent by April, refi by June of year two.
+Property two closes in July, rehab by September, rent by October, refi by December of year two.
 You've recycled capital twice in 24 months.
-That's slower than the old 4-deals-per-year model.
-But it's a model that won't blow up when DSCR fails.
+Slower than 4-per-year.
+But it won't blow up when DSCR fails.

 Was this helpful?